mordock/real-time-web-1920/README.md

 ## Concept
 A website to help you make short term decisions if you want to invest in Crypto curreny.
 This is done by showing you how much of a certain crypto currency is curculated every minute.
 In addition to this it has a chat functionality for the different currency so you can discuss tactics and happenings with the currencies.

+## Features
+Show user the amount of currency traded every 5 seconds if one is selected.
+Also every minute the amount is saved to a list so the user can see the differences with every minute.
+This works for both Bitcoin and Ethereum.
+A chat functionality with 3 different rooms, global, Bitcoin and Ethereum.
+So people can discuss what's happening to those currencies.

 ## Install
 Clone or download the project.
 Npm intall the following packages:
 Express, Socket.io and binance.
-Nodemon is a dev package for auto refreshing your server
+Nodemon is a dev package for auto refreshing your server.

 ## To do